At one year mark, Fort Hamer Bridge construction on schedule for 2017 opening

-PARRISH -- On the one-year anniversary of groundbreaking for the Fort Hamer Bridge, the $32.69 million project is "pretty much on schedule," spokeswoman Trudy Gerena said Wednesday.
+PARRISH -- On the one-year anniversary of groundbreaking for the Fort Hamer Bridge, the $32.69 million project is "pretty much on schedule," spokeswoman Trudy Gerena says.

 "The contractor is currently constructing pier 14 and driving test piles for pier 13.
 The northern approach to the bridge is 75 percent complete.
-Clearing at the southern approach to the bridge along Winding Stream Way is, for the most part, complete," Gerena reported in the most recent update this week.
+Clearing at the southern approach to the bridge along Winding Stream Way is, for the most part, complete," Gerena reported.

-One final lift of asphalt for Fort Hamer Road remains after that, but will not be placed until the end of the project.
-Sidewalk along Fort Hamer Road is 90 percent complete, and the roadway widening is 60 percent complete, she reported.
+One final lift of asphalt for Fort Hamer Road remains, but will not be placed until the end of the project.
+The sidewalk along Fort Hamer Road is 90 percent complete, and the roadway widening is 60 percent complete, according to Gerena.

 Drainage work along Upper Manatee River Road is 80 percent complete.
 Sidewalk construction begins in March.

-Property owners adjacent to Upper Manatee River Road are asked to remove or relocate landscaping and irrigation lines that may be within the county's right of way.
+Property owners adjacent to Upper Manatee River Road are asked to remove or relocate landscaping and irrigation lines that might be within the county's right of way.

 A detour route is planned this spring for Upper Manatee River Road while crews construct the new traffic pattern for the southern approach of the bridge.
 Advance notice will be given prior to the start of the detour.